milvus-io/milvus-docs/site/en/reference/boolean.md

 ## Usage

-Samples of all available boolean expression usage in Milvus are listed as follows (`int64` represents the scalar field that contains data of INT64 type,  `float` represents the scalar field that contains data of floating-point type, and `VARCHAR` represents the scalar field that contains data of VARCHAR  type):
+Samples of all available boolean expression usage in Milvus are listed as follows (`int64` represents the scalar field that contains data of INT64 type,  `float` represents the scalar field that contains data of floating-point type, and `VARCHAR` represents the scalar field that contains data of VARCHAR  type).
+Note that all operations on string data must only involve string operands.

 1. CmpOp